-- the vehicle is a motorcycle or bus;
+- the vehicle is a motorcycle or bus; or

-- the vehicle is an emergency vehicle; or
+- the vehicle is an emergency vehicle

-People who do not pay their carpool fines or skip out on court risk getting bench warrant and having their license suspended.
+People who do not pay their traffic fines or skip out on court risk getting bench warrant and having their license suspended.
 So people who get cited are encouraged to retain legal counsel to handle their ticket and to try to get the charge reduced or dismissed.

 In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about carpool laws in Clark County and throughout Nevada, including how to fight the charge, possible punishments, record seal wait times, and license suspensions.